kristapsdz/kcgi-framework/README.md

 [ksql](https://kristaps.bsd.lv/ksql).

 The system, as is, minimally implements logging in and logging out over a session-based, RESTful JSON API.
-It has the following features:
+It has lots of documentation:

 - initial database documentation via [sqliteconvert](https://kristaps.bsd.lv/sqliteconvert)
 - RESTful documentation via [Swagger](https://swagger.io)
 - well-documented C and JS source code

+The existing code tries to follow best practises for all elements of the
+stack: clean, secure C code that's logically separated, HTML and JavaScript that are well-formed and satisfy CSP policies, and so on.

 You'll only use this repository once as a primer for your project.
 It's not something that's installed.
 I use this to quickly get started on a